-Financial assets available-for-sale includes fixed and variable rate bonds and other interest-bearing securities issued by public authorities and others for which there is an active market at the trade date and equity instruments (insofar as these are not included in the financial assets at fair value through the income statement).
+Financial assets available-for-sale includes fixed and variable rate bonds and other interest-bearing securities issued by public authorities and others for which there is an active market at the trade date and equity instruments (insofar as these are not recognised in amounts due from banks, loans and advances, financial assets at fair value through the income statement and investments in participating interests).

-Financial assets available-for-sale decreased by €0.2 billion to €13.5 billion in 2015, compared to €13.7 billion in 2014 primarily as a result of the slight increase in long-term interest rates.
+Financial assets available-for-sale decreased by e1.3 billion to e14.1 billion in 2017, compared to e15.4 billion in 2016, primarily as a result of sales of interest-bearing securities issued by governments, credit institutions and other financial institutions to improve the liquidity portfolio, and the rise of long-term interest rates.